Geoogolla/enterprise-docs/docs/administrator-guide/how-to/migration/migrate-from-one-server-single-tenant-to-multiple-server-in-azure-blob-storage.md

 # How to migrate from one syncfusion single tenant server to Bold reports multiple tenant server in azure blob storage

-1. Create folder IDP and Report Server in your local machine as shown in the following screenshot.
+1. Create IDP folder and Report Server folder in your local machine as shown in the following screenshot.

    ![Azure Blob folder](/static/assets/on-premise/images/how-to/blob-folder.png)